 It is important to know thatCanada’s list of ‘priority food allergens’ differs from that of theUSA-Canada’s largest trading partner.

 Canadian food labels will soon list priority food allergens to help you avoid an allergic reaction.

 Food allergies are recognized as an important food safety issue and when not readily and easily identified, can pose a significant barrier to safe food access by food allergy sufferers.
 Effective August 4, 2012, detailed regulations will officially mandate, strengthen and greatly clarify the disclosure of priority food allergens in food offered for sale inCanada.
 Any food ingredient sourced from a ‘priority food allergen’ must declare the allergen by its official name, either within the list of ingredients or in a ‘Contains’ disclosure at the end of the ingredient list on the product label.

-To realize the effect of these allergen-labelling regulations, consider the labels on the following foods purchased for a Grey Cup party which will all bear different information when Grey Cup season rolls around in 2012.
+To realize the effect of these allergen-labelling regulations, consider the labels on the following foods purchased for a Grey Cup party which will all bear different information when Grey Cup season rolls around the next year.